keronagy/Advanced_AndroidDev_Projects/1-Currency Converter/README.md

 view containers that define how the child views are laid out, such as in a grid or a vertical list.
 The main goal of this lab is to learn how to build a simple user interface.

-##Objectives
+## Objectives
 After completing Lab Assignment 1, you will be able to:
-• Build a simple user interface.
+* Build a simple user interface.
-• Recognize the different types of layouts in Android.
+* Recognize the different types of layouts in Android.
-• Use input controls, such as text fields, spinners and buttons
+* Use input controls, such as text fields, spinners and buttons
-• Respond to Click events and use toasts
+* Respond to Click events and use toasts

 ## App Description
 In this lab, you will develop a Currency Rate Converter App (only from USD to EGP and vise versa with a